 some examples of the extents shown in Metadata (layer has a few points over about 1000m):

 start: xMin,yMin 499999,5e+06 : xMax,yMax 501001,5.001e+06

 Expected behaviors: Zoom to selection operates as it does for Points - a single point is displayed at a fairly large scale; multiple points should be displayed over most of the map view.

 On add and delete points the extents should reflect the minimum/maximum of the locations of the layer.

-#1 Updated by Steven Mizuno almost 12 years ago
+#1 Updated by Steven Mizuno about 12 years ago